Contemplating a Leave of Absence?

 International, DACA or Undocumented students should be sure to consult with Jennifer Marks-Gold (Director of the International Student Center) before making any "leave" decisions.

 - Impact of Taking a Leave of Absence on F-1 Practical Training Eligibility: International students returning from a Leave of Absence enter the U.S. on a new, initial I-20.
 For this reason, they must complete another full academic year in F-1 status before they are eligible for Optional Practical Training (OPT).
 If you plan to apply for OPT, you must be enrolled as a full-time student for at least 2 semesters prior to your anticipated OPT start date.

-If possible, you should talk with Asst.
+If possible, you should talk with your assigned dean and/or Asst.
 Dean for Academic Affairs Liz Derickson about your interest in taking a leave of absence.

 If possible, you should also consult with your academic advisors about a potential leave of absence.

 Be sure to review the Returning website info, so that you understand the process of seeking return after a leave of absence.

 Once you have made a decision to withdraw from a current semester from the college for the duration of the semester, you must notify Dean Liz Derickson.
 Send Dean Derickson a timely email message with the following content:

 - a statement of your intent to take a leave or withdraw - e.g. "I plan to withdraw from the current semester and take a leave of absence."